 Dating during divorce: It’s so tempting, given all the pain and loneliness you are feeling after years of unhappiness with your spouse.
 What better to take your mind off your misery and boost your self esteem than a few dates with someone who is actually interested in you?
 And, if one of those “dates” leads to a more serious romance, even better!

 Why not start your new life now, rather than wait until you have a stupid piece of paper in your hand that says your divorce is official?

 7 Reasons Why Dating During Divorce Might Be a Bad Idea

 As much as you might think that you are ready to move on, dating during divorce can have serious implications.
-It can hurt you both legally and financially.
 Here are 7 reasons why you might want to hold off.

 1. Dating during divorce can damage your ability to settle amicably.

 It doesn’t matter that your spouse cheated on you 1,000 times while you were married, and this is the first time you have even considered going for coffee with someone else.
 No one cares that your divorce case has dragged on for well over a year.
 It makes no difference whether you are actually sleeping with a new partner or not.